shiva123456789100/shiva123456789100.github.io/content/projects/Pulsurs/index.md

 ---
-title: Estimating Distance and Time Period of the Vela Pulsar
+title: Time Period and Distance estimation of the Vela Pulsar
 date: 2025-11-02
 links:
   - type: Notes